yushasama/koishiteru/public/comp/writeups_md/greedy_i.md

 If we strip it down:

-1. **You have a decision sequence.** Tasks, items, edges — whatever.
+1. **You have a decision sequence.** Tasks, items, edges, whatever.
 2. **You rank or select based on a metric.** Smallest deadline, largest ratio, shortest edge, etc.
 3. **You commit immediately.** No undo, no lookahead.
 4. **You prove the invariant.** If every step is “safe,” you end up with the optimal result.